-Buildings and improvements 20 - 40 years
+Buildings and improvements

-Vehicles and equipment 4 - 15 years
+Vehicles and equipment

-Office equipment and computers 5 - 20 years
+Office equipment and computers

-Infrastructure 15 - 40 years
+Infrastructure

 L. Deferred outflows/inflows of resources - In addition to assets and liabilities, deferred outflows of resources and deferred inflows of resources are reported as separate sections in the applicable statement of net position or balance sheet.
 Deferred outflows of resources represent a consumption of net position that applies to a future period and will not be recognized as an outflow of resources in the current period.
-Deferred inflows of resources represent an acquisition of net position that applies to a future period as an inflow of resources in the current period.
+Deferred inflows of resources represent an acquisition of net position that applies to a future period and will not be recognized as an inflow of resources in the current period.